-- Use a protractor to find the angle θ that the lines through the centers of all jets and the muon tracks make with the x-axis. - The magnitude of the momentum p for all the jets and muons is given on the plot.
+- Draw lines through the centers of all jets and muon tracks to the origin of coordinates. - For each jet and muon track, use a protractor to find the angle θ between the line you drew and the positive x-axis. - The magnitude of the momentum p for all the jets and muons is given on the plot.
 Find $p_x = p \cos(\theta)$ and $p_y = p \sin(\theta)$ for all jets and muons. - Find p{x total_observed} and p{y total_observed}.
-Then find the magnitude and direction of ptotal observed. - Recall that the center of mass momentum before the collision is zero; therefore, since momentum is conserved, the vector sum of momenta after the collision must also be zero.
+Then find the magnitude and direction of p{total_observed}. - Recall that the center of mass momentum before the collision is zero; therefore, since momentum is conserved, the vector sum of momenta after the collision must also be zero.
 This is the discordant moment toward which you build.
-Is momentum not conserved or is something else going on.
-It takes little guidance for the students to realize that there is an unseen particle, which the teacher can identify as a neutrino if the students do not. - The neutrino momentum is $\mathbf{p}{\text{neutrino}} = -\mathbf{p}{\text{total_observed}}$.
+If momentum is not conserved, something else must be going on.
+It takes little guidance for the students to realize that there is an unseen particle, which you can identify as a neutrino if the students do not. - The neutrino momentum is $\mathbf{p}{neutrino} = -\mathbf{p}{total_observed}$.
 Realizing this, students will understand that they have measured the momentum of a particle that the detector could not detect.
 The teacher might want to explain that many neutrino detectors use this principle to study neutrinos further: a neutrino is undetected until it interacts with matter (this is rare) and its properties are inferred from measurement of the products of that interaction.